deymosxdeymos/microfetch/README.md

 I am not interested in any of its additional features and I very much dislike the defaults.
 Microfetch is a fetch tool that you would normally write in Bash and put in your `~/.bashrc` but actually _really_ fast because it opts-out of all customization options provided by Fastfetch.
 Why?
-Because I can.
+Because I can, and because I prefer Rust for "structured" Bash scripts.

 I cannot re-iterate it enough, Microfetch is annoyingly fast.

 ## Benchmarks

-Microfetch's performance is mostly hardware-dependant, however, the overall trend seems to be < 2ms on any modern (2015 and after) CPU.
+Microfetch's performance is capped by hardware-specific race conditions, meaning it may (at times) depend on your hardware.
+However, the overall trend seems to be < 2ms on any modern (2015 and after) CPU.
 Below are the benchmarks with Hyperfine on my desktop system.

 | Command      |   Mean [ms] | Min [ms] | Max [ms] |       Relative | Written by raf? |
 | :----------- | ----------: | -------: | -------: | -------------: | --------------: |